 Then a few weeks later she came to me and said “I don’t like the way the Terrain drives!
 It doesn’t have any power and the engine sound is annoying.
 And I don’t like switching cars every other day!
 I’m taking the Volt M-F!”.
 It was at that time I was afflicted with“Thewifestolemyvolt” disease.

 I (mostly) cured myself by getting her to agree to swap the GMC for a Cmax Energi (2nd car needed to have 5 seats, decent storage, and 20+ mile range, and the Cmax winded up the winner).
 Now we both have EVs that will cover the bulk of our normal driving without having to burn any gas!

 Oy.
-Wonder why that one doesn’t get the half the attention that bull shit “range anxiety” gets.
+Wonder why that one doesn’t get the half the attention that BS “range anxiety” gets.